What Is The New Heart Of Ezekiel 36:26

 • This enables us to obey God's commandments.

-• The change of heart is a clear signal of the saving, changing work of God, and proof that He has adopted these people as His people.
+• The change of heart is a clear signal of the saving, changing work of God, and proof that He has adopted us as His children.

 Zechariah 7:11-12 (NKJV) “But they refused to heed, shrugged their shoulders, and stopped their ears so that they could not hear.
 12 Yes, they made their hearts like flint, refusing to hear the law and the words which the LORD of hosts had sent by His Spirit through the former prophets.
 Thus great wrath came from the LORD of hosts."

-• Sadly, people who have the potential of becoming new creatures, refuse to listen, shrug their shoulders and stop listening!
+• Sadly, people who have the potential of becoming new creatures, refuse to listen, shrug their shoulders and close their ears!

 • Sadly, people with great potential harden their hearts like flint.

-• As a result they refuse to hear God's words, including His law and the words communicated to them by the Holy Spirit that were sent by God's prophets—true back then; still true in our day!
+• As a result they refuse to hear God's words, including His law and the words communicated to them by the Holy Spirit that were sent through His prophets—true back then; still true in our day!

 • As a result great wrath will come from God.